formiel/fairseq/examples/speech_text_siamese/README.md

 Our main idea is to train the speech encoder to generate representations that are close to those produced by a text encoder.
 The challenge here is that, given the same sentence, its speech features typically have a *much longer sequence length* than its text features, which makes it difficult to *compare* them.
 The Wasserstein distance from optimal transport (OT) turns out to be a suitable solution.

 ![siamese_pt](figures/speech_text_alignment.png)
-Our proposed Siamese-like architecture for learning to align speech and text representations.
-An input pair of audio sequence and its transcript are fed to the corresponding speech and text encoders, then their outputs are compared using optimal transport (OT).
-The speech features are enhanced by jointly training with CTC.

 ## 1.2.
 Main results
 ![results_in_figure](figures/all_results_in_figures.png)